describo/crate-builder-component/README.md

     control
 -   `enable-template-save`: true | false: `(default: false)` : enable / disable the entity and crate template saving controls
+-   `enableInternalRouting`: true | false: `(default: false)`: enable / disable the internal router which updates the location whenever an entity is selected.
+If no router is found (ie inside a web component or just not used), routing is turned off anyway.
+Most likely you want to leave the component to deal with this or listen out for the `navigation` event and handle it yourself if the component can't.
 -   `readonly`: true | false: `(default: false)` : if set to true all of the controls to edit that the data are turned off.
 The crate is set into a mode where it is readonly.